Dr. Rita Younan

 Charlotte is a registered psychologist who holds a Masters degree in Clinical Psychology.
-She is in the final stages of a registrar program to become an endorsed Clinical Psychologist, and is completing certification in Schema Therapy as recognised by the International Society of Schema Therapy (ISST) Certification.
+She is in the final stages of a registrar program to become an endorsed Clinical Psychologist, and is completing certification in Schema Therapy as recognised by the International Society of Schema Therapy (ISST).

 Charlotte has worked extensively with adolescent and adult clients in settings including private practice and tertiary counselling.
 She assists clients experiencing a broad range of psychological concerns, and has a particular interest in working with clients experiencing longstanding problematic patterns in their close relationships.
 She also has expertise working with clients struggling with low self-esteem, body image and eating concerns, emotional regulation and anger management.

 Charlotte’s therapeutic approach is tailored according to each client’s needs and treatment goals.
 Her primary therapeutic modalities are Schema Therapy, Cognitive Behaviour Therapy and Dialectical Behaviour Therapy, and she also draws from family systems and psychodynamic approaches.

 Charlotte has a warm and collaborative style, and uses a supportive interpersonal approach to encourage clients to explore their experiences without judgement.
 She shares her rationale for treatment and encourages client feedback.